csound-flossmanual/csound-floss/book/16-b-pitch-and-frequency.md

 In MIDI speak A4 (= 440 Hz) is MIDI note 69.^[Caution:
 like many standards there is occasional disagreement about the mapping between frequency and octave number.
 You may occasionally encounter A 440 Hz being described as A3.]
-&nbsp;The semitone below, called A flat or G sharp, is MIDI note 68, and so on.
+The semitone below, called A flat or G sharp, is MIDI note 68, and so on.
 The MIDI notes 1-127 cover the frequency range from 9 Hz to 12544 Hz which is pretty well suited to the human hearing (and to a usual grand piano which would correspond to MIDI keys 21-108).